 RedHen does not require Views, but does include Views & Entity API integration code, so you can extend RedHen to work with Views and Rules.
 You can use Views to create custom reports about contact, organization, membership and/or engagement scoring data.
 Try playing with Views plugins like Views Bulk Operations and Views Data Export to extend RedHen with bulk editing and export tools!

-Full RedHen site administration documentation does not exist (yet!), but each submodule has an explicit README file to get you started.
+RedHen site administration documentation can be found here, and is always growing.
+In addition, each submodule has an explicit README file to get you started.
 For technical issues, please use the D.O. issue queue.
 You can also check out the RedHen Drupal group to learn more about RedHen usage and check out the community support resources.

-- RedHen is built around the Entity module, so you'll need that.
+- RedHen is built around the Entity API module, so you'll need that.

 - Message is required to use redhen_activity.